 The move was appreciated by the Ghanaian students in Cuba who, through a release, commended the secretariat for heeding to their calls.

 The commendation was contained in a letter addressed to the registrar of the secretariat by the President of the National Union of Ghana Students in Cuba, Mr Nyarko Quansah.

 Mr Quansah stated in the release that though the issue of delay in stipends had been a recurring challenge students had harshly been faced with for a couple of years now, including its unbearable economic hardships to the students, “we cannot overlook the fact that in recent times, there has been a massive response from your office in solving catastrophic event of delay in payment of students.
 This has led to the payment of all accumulated arrears, both maintenance and book allowance of the previous year”.

-According to Mr Agyemang, his recent visit to Algeria, the first time a registrar of the Scholarship Secretariat had visited the country to check on Ghanaian students on scholarship, was very fruitful.
+According to Mr Agyemang, his recent visit to Algeria, the first time a registrar of the Scholarship Secretariat had visited the country to check on Ghanaian students on

 “The visit was a very important exercise.
 I used the opportunity to meet with officials of the Algerian Ministry of Education and to take a second look at the various scholarship programmes in operation to ensure that they fit into Ghana’s development agenda,” he stated.

 He revealed that during the visit, 10 months’ worth of student payment arrears had been cleared, including books and health allowances.